Genevra, California

-Genevra (formerly, Berlin and Genevra Station) was an unincorporated community in Colusa County, California.
+Genevra (formerly, Berlin and Genevra Station) was an unincorporated community in Colusa County, California, United States.
 The town was once the location of a depot on the Southern Pacific Railroad, as well as a blacksmith shop, store, post office, and warehouse, as well as plans for a school, a large hotel, and 15 to 20 houses.
 In 1890, between 80 and 100 residents lived in the community, which was at one time on California State Highway 7 between Arbuckle and Williams.
 In later years, the community declined.

 Geography

-It lies at an elevation of 98 feet (30 m).
+Genevra lies at an elevation of 98 feet (30 m).
 The community lies 11 mi from Colusa, the county seat.
 It is located along the Woodland Line of the Southern Pacific Railroad.